azdavis/millet/docs/errors.md

 - The wildcard pattern `_` is irrefutable.
 - Variable patterns like `x` and `y` are irrefutable.
 - Tuple patterns composed of irrefutable patterns are irrefutable.
-- More generally, if a `datatype` has only one constructor, a pattern with that one constructor, and an irrefutable pattern argument (if one is needed) is irrefutable.
+- If a `datatype` has only one constructor, then a pattern of that constructor, additionally with an irrefutable pattern argument if one is needed, is irrefutable.

+To fix, use a `case` or similar instead.

 ## 4014